Deepgajera108/Honours-Project-/README.md

 a clear relationship between susceptibility and temperature across various doping levels, chemical potential, and density of states.
 Our research addresses the significance of half-filling in the 2D Hubbard model, examining the connections between the density of states and chemical potential for different doping levels.
-We also explored the relationship between the Hubbard interaction constant (U), magnetic susceptibility (χsp), temperature, and doping.
+We also explored the relationship between the Hubbard interaction constant (U), magnetic susceptibility (χsp), temperature, and doping.

 ## Contact
 For any queries or further discussion, feel free to contact me at dbgajera@mun.ca.